bolrog/d2dx/README.md

 # D2DX

-D2DX is a preservation project for running classic Diablo II/LoD on modern PCs.
+D2DX is a project for running classic Diablo II/LoD on modern PCs, with enhancements that honor the original look and feel.
+Play in a window or in fullscreen, glitch-free, with (or without) enhancements like widescreen and anti-aliasing.

 Version 0.99.412